 - Titles and subtitles with H1, H2, H3 metatags

-- Images with ALT tag (with main or LSI keywords)
+- Images with ALT attribute (with main or related/relevant keywords)

-- A meta description with the main keyword or an LSI keyword
+- A meta description with the main keyword or a related/relevant keyword

 Content length and readability also matter.
 I recommend writing articles that are at least 1,000 words long and have a readability score of 60-70 points.
-Of course, the figures depend on the niche, so don’t go to extremes.
+The figures depend on the niche, so don’t go to extremes.

-You can use the following tools to help optimize your content:
+You can use tools to improve your content, such as:

 - Hemingway App: to make your writing more neat, clean, and to the point